rotty11/Finder/README.md

 ## Usage

-The document `user_guide.pdf` contains the instructions necessary to run the script.
+The document `docs/user_guide.pdf` contains the instructions necessary to run the script.
 Here the available algorithms:

 * Bioinspired methods:
   1. Genetic Algorithm (GA).